MyGet/MyGetDocs/site/Docs/Release-Notes/MyGet-1.6.markdown

 * Dashes and underscores in feed names are supported.
 Feeds can be named _foo-prod_ for example.
 * Download feed as ZIP.
 * Package Sources are out of beta.
+* API key in package source configuration is now masked.

 ### MyGet Enterprise
 * Block e-mail addresses not belonging to the organization.